 Hot Column Addition, Deletion, Expansion and Rename: TokuDB allows the addition of new columns to an existing table, the deletion of existing columns from an existing table, the expansion of char, varchar, varbinary, and integer type columns in an existing table, and the renaming of an existing column while inserts and queries are being performed on that table.

-Online (Hot) Backup: The TokuDB Enterprise Edition can create backups of online database servers without downtime.
+Online (Hot) Backup: TokuDB can create backups of online database servers without downtime.